cheshireoctopus/course_mgmt/docs/api/class.md

 ## Get a Class
 Key      | Value
 -------- | --------
-URI      | /api/class/{id}
+URI      | /api/class/{id}/
 Method   | GET
 Query Params | ?data=student,homework,lecture,course
-Note     | Do not follow up with a trailing slash.
-To optionally include any of the associated Students, Homeworks, Lectures, or Course with this Class, include the query parameters.
+Note     | To optionally include any of the associated Students, Homeworks, Lectures, or Course with this Class, include the query parameters.

 Response: